charmed-kubernetes/kubernetes-docs/pages/k8s/charm-aws-integrator.md

   - ['aws-integrator', 'kubernetes-worker']
 ```

-Then deploy CDK using this overlay:
+Then deploy Charmed Kubernetes using this overlay:

 ```
-juju deploy cs:canonical-kubernetes --overlay ./k8s-aws-overlay.yaml
+juju deploy cs:charmed-kubernetes --overlay ./k8s-aws-overlay.yaml
 ```

 The charm then needs to be granted access to credentials that it can use to